 - Spanakopita & Tiropita — Flaky pies filled with spinach and feta, or just cheese.
 The pastry is known for its light, flaky texture.
 Where to find: Bakeries and corner shops across the city.

-- Peinirli — Buttery “pizza boats” oozing cheese, with savory toppings.
+- Peinirli — Buttery “pizza boats” oozing cheese, with savoury toppings.
 Why try: It’s less famous than souvlaki but no less essential.

-- Bougatsa — Custard-filled or savory filo pastry, dusted with sugar and cinnamon.
+- Bougatsa — Custard-filled or savoury filo pastry, dusted with sugar and cinnamon.
 Insider note: Locals debate whether Athens or northern Greece makes the best.

 - Roasted Corn & Chestnuts — Seasonal street snacks, smoky and simple.
 Where to find: Around squares like Syntagma or Omonia.